Kevin-Jaegle/Erstellen-einer-Serverless-Webanwendung/README.md

 ## Step 2: User management

-In this step, I create an Amazon Cognito user pool to manage my users' accounts.
+In this step, I create an Amazon Cognito user pool to manage my users accounts.

 ## Architecture overview